The Case for Mandatory Minimum Sentencing: Restoring Order by Prosecuting Petty Crime

 Alex Schneider

-Alex is a dedicated America First advocate with a passion for empowering young conservatives and safeguarding constitutional rights.
-Originally from the Chicago suburbs and Milwaukee, Wisconsin, he relocated to Naples, Florida, in June 2022 to attend culinary school.
+Alex Schneider is a passionate America First advocate committed to empowering young conservatives and defending constitutional rights.
+Raised in the Chicago suburbs and Milwaukee, Wisconsin, he moved to Naples, Florida, to attend culinary school.

-His political journey began with a four-month internship in Congressman Byron Donalds’ office, serving as a community liaison.
-Alex has since taken on impactful roles, including leading field campaigns as a Chase the Vote Administrator for Turning Point Action and volunteering with the Florida Citizens Alliance to champion school choice.
-As a Collier County Precinct Committeeman for the Collier GOP and the Recruitment Director for the Southwest Florida Young Republicans, he is a trusted local leader committed to mobilizing and inspiring the next generation of conservatives.
+His political journey began with a four-month internship in Congressman Byron Donalds’ office as a community liaison.
+He previously led field campaigns as a Chase the Vote Administrator for Turning Point Action and volunteered for the Florida Citizens Alliance, advocating for school choice.
+As a Collier County Precinct Committeeman for the Collier GOP, he’s a trusted local leader.

 https://AlexInPolitics.com